anddssan/ANDES/readme_ANDES.md

 ---------------
 Getting started
 ---------------
-Before you are able to use the ANDES, a Python and R package, you must ensure that the following packages are installed in your computational environment:
+Before you are able to use the ANDES, a Python and R package, you must ensure that the following Python packages are installed in your computational environment:

     pip install pandas
     pip install numpy